attack68/rateslib/docs/source/z_convexityrisk.rst

        id="STIRF"
    )

-This *Solver* calculates risk sensitivities against SOFR future rates.
+This *Solver* calculates risk sensitivities against these SOFR future rates.
 It can be used to risk SOFR futures directly or risk :class:`~rateslib.instruments.IRS` that have been mapped specifically to use the *"stir"* curve.
 This is not entirely accurate because *IRS* should be priced from a convexity adjusted *IRS* curve.

+Consider below creating a long *STIR Future* position in 1000 lots (at $25 per lot per BP) and analysing the *delta* risk sensitivity.

 .. ipython:: python

    stirf = STIRFuture(dt(2024, 9, 18), dt(2024, 12, 18), spec="sofr3mf", curves="stir", contracts=1000)
    stirf.delta(solver=stir_solver)

+Next consider receiving an *IRS* as measured over the same dates in an equivalent contract notional of 1bn USD.

 .. ipython:: python